Himral/Himral/README.md

 ## About Me

-- I am currently studying in prefinal year of my college in BTech Computer Science Engineering branch with an overall CGPA of 8.2.
+- I am currently studying in final year of my college in BTech Computer Science Engineering branch with an overall CGPA of 8.2.
 - I am a mentee at Codess.Cafe community since Febraury 2022
 - I am a swiftie so I love listening to songs of Taylor Swift while coding.
 - I am currently learning MERN stack